celestegerard/f-bookchat/README.md

-# f-bookchat
+# bookchat
-frontend to the bookchat app
+A chat app to sync up readers on the same chapter of a classic novel